 The Executive Officer, or an appropriate designee, shall attend all Board meetings, and shall be prepared to advise the Board on all matters coming before it and for carrying out all actions taken by the Board.
 The Chief Counsel, or an appropriate designee, shall attend all meetings of the Board, and shall act as parliamentarian and be prepared to advise the Board on questions of law.
 The Board Liaison, or an appropriate designee, shall attend all Board meetings, and shall maintain a full and complete record of all meetings and the vote of each member as required by law and these rules.

-The Board Liaison shall ensure that notices of regular meetings, along with agendas that sufficiently describe the items of business to be transacted or discussed, are posted on the Internet and mailed, as appropriate, at least 10 days in advance of the meeting.
+The Board Liaison shall ensure that notices of regular meetings, along with agendas that sufficiently describe the items of business to be transacted or discussed, are posted on the internet, as appropriate, at least 10 days in advance of the meeting.
 The Executive Officer shall prepare agendas for the Board, working closely with the Chair and other members, and with the Chief Counsel, regarding closed session items.

 - The Board will consider items as ordered on the noticed agenda.
 Every effort will be made to adhere to that order, however, occasionally, it may be necessary for the Chair to rearrange the sequence in which an agenda item is raised.